Mutoxicated/HYPER/devlog.md

 Soooooo i did some really cool stuff today.
 It was one cool thing actually.
 I implenmented a pixelated particle shader that uses vertex streams from the particle system.
 It's actually so cool.

 There was a lot of pain and suffering involved but when I finished it I legit teared up from the joy.
 It looks really cool imo.

+## Day 70 thru 77

+Alright, so I've implemented almost all the buffs and debuffs.
+I've also made player escape lock state through dashing, implemented piercing on stuff like lasers and bullets (not sure about missiles) and created a custom object pooling system that is gonna save a ton of performance.
+I've almost completed the space island!
+I've done the campfire site, which I'm pretty happy with.

+Now all there is to do before I start actually creating the enemies is to implement absolutely all debuffs and buffs, implement all code designs that will be needed for gameplay flexibility, set up a gun transforming system and make a fisheye lens effect shader.

+That is actually a lot of work...

+Despite organization, everything is kind of foggy in my head right now.
+Maybe because I got distracted from the game with another game that I've started to put hours on.
+Anyway yeah that's it for now.